AdekunleAdetunji/pyautogui-bot/README.md

 # pyautogui-bot
-This is a repo containing script for GUI automation
+This is a repo made up of scripts for GUI automation